techsverified/dg-ext/README.md

 # dg-ext

-A functional side-panel extension that provides live transcription via DeepGram.
+A functional SDK-less, Proxy-less DeepGram solution for browsers is here.